yossef-elmahdy/Face-Reognition-PCA-Eigen-Faces/README.md

 - There is a way more accurate and practical approaches like CNN, HOG, ...

 ## Dataset used
-We used the simple dataset for face: [faces94](https://cmp.felk.cvut.cz/~spacelib/faces/faces94.html)
+We used the simple dataset for faces: [faces94](https://cmp.felk.cvut.cz/~spacelib/faces/faces94.html)

 ## Project Members
 1. Youssef Abdelhadi Ahmed El-Mahdy